juvion/avalign/README.md

 #### **kentUtils**:
-Introduction: kentUtils is the key tool box which support the majority of the steps to perform pairwise alignment.
+Introduction: kentUtils is the key tool box which supports the majority of the steps to perform pairwise alignment.
 Download: https://github.com/ENCODE-DCC/kentUtils
 1. Download the source code, decompress the package.
 2. Install required packages